jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/response.md

   for the last reattack request
   that ended in effective vulnerability close.
-  Consider closes performed by Machine as reattacks with time to respond = 0
+  Consider closes performed by Machine as reattacks with time to respond = 0.
 - Compute the full resolution time for incidents reported to help@fluidattacks.com
 - Compute the response time
-  for each vulnerability comment
+  for each vulnerability comment.
-- Merge the response times computed in 1, 2 and 3 in a single dataset
+- Merge the response times computed in 1, 2 and 3 in a single dataset.
-- Exclude the top decile of response times and compute the median for the remaining values
+- Exclude the top decile of response times and compute the median for the remaining values.